Posted in History, Schools

 Walter Wood

-Walter was born in 1887 in a small four-room house near the corner of 51st and Broadway, built by his father and torn down to make room for the widening of 51st.
+Walter was born in 1887 in a small, four-room house near the corner of 51st and Broadway, which his father had built and later torn down to make room for the widening of 51st.
 His father died in 1886 before Walter was born.

 When Walter was attending school, he lived with his mother and stepfather, George W. Logan.
-They lived on a farm alongside Lake Temescal, where Logan was the caretaker/superintendent for Contra Costa Water Company’s filtering plant that supplied Oakland’s drinking water.
+They lived on a farm alongside Lake Temescal, where Logan was the caretaker and superintendent for Contra Costa Water Company’s filtration plant, which supplied Oakland’s drinking water.

 Oakland Directory 1889-90

-Walter started school at the age of 8 in North Oakland.
-Wood attended Peralta until fourth grade.
-From 1899 to 1904, he went to Hays Canyon School for the fifth through ninth grades.
+Walter started school at the age of eight in North Oakland.
+Wood attended Peralta School until fourth grade.
+From 1899 to 1904, he attended Hays Canyon School, where he completed grades five through nine.

 Walter and his seven brothers and sisters walked from Lake Temescal to Peralta School in North Oakland.